-As the school years kicks off around the U.S., the tempo of activity picks up for most families.
+As the school year kicks off around the U.S. in 2014., the tempo of activity picks up for most families.
 That happens for Friends of Ngong Road as well.

 Sincere thanks for your ongoing faithful support.